isc-projects/kea/doc/sphinx/arm/netconf.rst

 information specified with ``parameters``.

 Please consult :ref:`logging` for details on how to configure logging.
-The NETCONF agent's root logger's name is ``kea-netconf``, as given in the example above.
+The name of the NETCONF agent's main logger is ``kea-netconf``, as given in the example above.

 .. _netconf-example: